- North America

 When it comes to food and alcohol, Italy has a lot to offer.
 You certainly won’t suffer from a lack of choice.
 And you will certainly have to make choices, as you will not be able to bring everything back home with you!
 Olive oil, mozzarella, parmesan, cold meats, or risotto rice are all examples of national specialties that you can safely store away in your luggage.
 Of course, wine lovers will be delighted with the huge variety of vintages sold at very attractive prices.
 If you want something a little stronger, go for a bottle of Limoncello.

 One product Italy is especially well known for is leather - you can find all sorts of leather goods and clothing carried in different markets, shops, and department stores.
 Italian leather is always high quality and will last a long time - as long as you take good care of it!
 Why not pick up a new jacket or pair of boots?
 If you’re short on packing space, there’s always small items like luggage tags or belts.

 Wondering what to buy whilst in Japan to bring back as gifts for family and friends?
-With so much on offer, from novelty items to traditional handicrafts, you shouldn’t have any trouble picking up one or two souvenirs on your travels.
+With so much on offer, from novelty gifts to traditional handicrafts, you shouldn’t have any trouble picking up one or two souvenirs on your travels.
 From candy to kimonons, traditional knives to anime, Pokemon toys and arcade game prizes, there’s plenty to eat, experience, and purchase in Japan.